rossjrw/tars/README.md

 TARS requires a set of API keys to function correctly.
 These should be stored in `keys.secret.txt`.
 More details can be found in `helpers/api.py`.

+TARS will use the config file given as the command line argument.
+If none is provided, it will default to `tars.conf`.

-TARS will use the nick provided in `bot.conf` and NickServ password as defined by the key `irc_password` in `keys.secret.txt`.
+TARS will use the nick provided in the config file and NickServ password as defined by the key `irc_password` in `keys.secret.txt`.

 ## Adding commands